vonglasow/atoum-documentation/source/en/asserters/array.inc.rst

 containsValues
 ==============

-``containsValues`` checks that an array contains all data in from the given array.
+``containsValues`` checks that an array contains all data from a given array.

 .. code-block:: php